Skip to main content

 Phase 2 — RKE2 Cluster Bootstrap

-The fastest path is kube-dc bootstrap install, which writes the canonical RKE2 config and installs RKE2 for you over SSH (§2.0).
-If you'd rather do it by hand — or need to understand exactly what that command produces — the manual steps follow in §2.1+.
+The fastest path is kube-dc bootstrap install in §2.0, which writes the canonical RKE2 config and installs RKE2 for you over SSH.
+If you’d rather do it by hand — or need to understand exactly what that command produces — the manual reference is grouped in §2.3.

-From your bastion (after installing the CLI — see Phase 3.1):
+From your bastion (after installing the CLI — see §1.5):

 kube-dc bootstrap install master-1 \